What is Synribo?

 What should I avoid while using Synribo?

 If Synribo gets in your eyes, rinse with water and call your doctor right away.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.
 Avoid activities that may increase your risk of bleeding or injury.
 Use extra care to prevent bleeding while shaving or brushing your teeth.

 Synribo side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to Synribo: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to Synribo: hives; difficult breathing; swelling of your face, lips, tongue, or throat.